By the end of this section, you will be able to:

 Total U.S. Government Spending

 The top line in Figure 17.2 shows the federal spending level since 1960, expressed as a share of GDP.
 Despite a widespread sense among many Americans that the federal government has been growing steadily larger, the graph shows that federal spending has hovered in a range from 18% to 22% of GDP most of the time since 1960.
+For example, throughout the latter part of the 2010s, government expenditures were around 20% of GDP.
 The other lines in Figure 17.2 show the major federal spending categories: national defense, Social Security, health programs, and interest payments.
 From the graph, we see that national defense spending as a share of GDP has generally declined since the 1960s, although there were some upward bumps in the 1980s buildup under President Ronald Reagan and in the aftermath of the terrorist attacks on September 11, 2001.
 In contrast, Social Security and healthcare have grown steadily as a percent of GDP.
 Healthcare expenditures include both payments for senior citizens (Medicare), and payments for low-income Americans (Medicaid).
 State governments also partially fund Medicaid.
 Interest payments are the final main category of government spending in Figure 30.2.